ashleysally00/Vectors-and-vector-embeddings-explained/README.md

-# What Are Vectors in machine learning?
+# What Are Vectors in Machine Learning?

 Imagine you want to teach a computer the meaning of words.
 How would you do it?
 You can't just feed it a dictionary definition—computers don't understand language like humans do.
 This is where vector embeddings come in.